wp-plugins/pop-up/readme.txt

 == Description ==

 Pop-Up CC plugin brings unlimited pop-ups with easily customizable professional templates.
+Each template comes in **two sizes**.
 The pop-ups are responsive and work with any WordPress theme.

 Live preview: [Default Pop-Up template](https://shop.chop-chop.org/demo/pop-up-cc/)